 Protect your renovation investment by hiring a contractor licensed by the Régie du bâtiment du Québec (RBQ).

 How to apply for a permit

-- Bring an up-to-date certificate of location for the subject property to the Urban Planning Department indicating the proposed driveway alteration.
+- An up-to-date certificate of location for the subject property to the Urban Planning Department indicating the proposed driveway alteration is required.

 - Pay applicable fees.
 See Fee schedule guide for a detailed price list.

 - Permits should be issued within five to ten business days depending on the volume of permits being processed and the complexity of application.

 It is the responsibility of the owner to obtain required permits.
 If you require more information or clarification, please contact the Urban Planning Department at 514-485-6800 ext.
 1607 or firstname.lastname@example.org.